Coros Apex PRO – Review to follow

 Price, Discount & Availability

 The Coros Apex Pro 46mm is available now from the link below at $499.99 via my partners.
-It appears on Amazon from time-to-time too and when it’s there (and placed directly by Coros) the discount works on Amazon too.
+It appears on Amazon from time to time too and when it’s there (and placed directly by Coros) the discount works on Amazon too.

 Price $499.99 and 10% off with the codes shown